Complete Study of Exodus by pastor Chuck Smith

 17 And it came to pass, when Pharaoh had let the people go, that God led them not through the way of the land of the Philistines, although that was near; for God said, Lest peradventure the people repent when they see war, and they return to Egypt: 18 But God led the people about, through the way of the wilderness of the Red sea: and the children of Israel went up harnessed out of the land of Egypt.
 19 And Moses took the bones of Joseph with him: for he had straitly sworn the children of Israel, saying, God will surely visit you; and ye shall carry up my bones away hence with you.
 20 And they took their journey from Succoth, and encamped in Etham, in the edge of the wilderness.
 21 And the Lord went before them by day in a pillar of a cloud, to lead them the way; and by night in a pillar of fire, to give them light; to go by day and night: 22 He took not away the pillar of the cloud by day, nor the pillar of fire by night, from before the people.

-).
+Into a situation that will cause us to turn back – and give up.
+He remembers our frame, that we are weak and made of dust (PSALM 103:14).
 God led them away from Egyptian and Philistine soldiers because He knew that they were not ready.
 Which tells us that God will not lead us into something we’re not ready for.

-): This is a reminder of Joseph’s faith and God’s faithfulness.
+MOSES TOOK THE BONES OF JOSEPH (GEN 50:25): This is a reminder of Joseph’s faith and God’s faithfulness.
 Joseph has been dead for hundreds of years now.
 In the same way all that have died in this world (our Egypt) their bones will be taken into glory, glorified.

 The Exodus kind of reminds me of the rapture (1 THESS 4:16-17) where the living and the dead cross over.
 Some are alive and healthy and others dead and in coffins full of bones.

-day and night – powerful.
+[vs. 21] And the LORD went before them by day in a pillar of cloud and by night in a pillar of fire.
+God’s manifest presence was with them - day and night – powerful.
 What did Jesus promise us?
 I will never be with you always – day and night – unto the end of this world (MATT 28:20).
-Today we are led by the Word of God (PSALM 119:105) and the Spirit of God (ROM 8:14)
+Today we are led by the Word of God (PSALM 119:105) and the Spirit of God (ROM 8:14)!

 No comments: